jonnor/machinehearing/tinyml2021/notes.md

 When environmental sounds are unwanted we call it environmental noise.

-Here are some examples from the Urbansound8k dataset.

 Environmental Noise pollution is a big, and growing problem.
 More and more we live in urban environments, with many noise sources around us.